 I. Last Visit Details

-On the next page, write if you had a Russian visa before.
-You will also need to remember the places you’ve been in the last decade, and whether your passport has been stolen in the past.
+On the next page, write if you’ve had a Russian visa before.
+You will also need to remember the places you’ve been in the last decade (quite a mission for the big travellers out there), and whether your passport has been stolen in the past.

 J. Miscellaneous Information

 Almost done!
 In the Miscellaneous Information page, fill in family information and your residential address.
 You may also have to fill in the details of your school or the company you work for.

 Finally, mark if you have relatives currently living in Russia.